 Going for a walk or cycle may be the last thing you feel like doing, but starting regular exercise will actually give you more energy in the long run.
 Begin with a relaxed 15 minute walk to get yourself moving and build up to the recommended 2.5 hours of moderate aerobic exercise a week.

 Going to bed an hour later than you should will soon add up and drain your body of vital energy.
 Reset your body clock by going to bed and getting up at the same time each day, aiming for eight hours sleep each night and avoiding napping during the day.
 Make sure you switch off your phone at least an hour before going to sleep, as the blue light from the screen can disrupt your natural sleep cycle.

 De-stress your day

 Stress is the worst for getting back to health after a spate of illness, so avoid it if you can.
-Find something that relaxes you, whether it’s taking a bath, listening to music, doing yoga or spending an evening with your friends.
+Find something that relaxes you, whether it’s taking a bath, listening to music, doing yoga or spending an evening on zoom with your friends.

 Cut out caffeine and alcohol

 A comforting cup of tea or coffee may seem like the answer when you’re feeling flat, but it’s actually is the opposite.
 According to the Royal College of Psychiatrists, you should abstain from caffeine for a month to help regain energy levels.
 Alcohol isn’t much help either – while a glass of wine may chill you out at the time, it ultimately contributes to your tiredness as we sleep less deeply after a drink.

 While we’re on the subject of fluids, do you drink enough water?
 A cause of your tiredness could be down to dehydration without you realising, so try to up the number of glasses of water you have each day.